 Strawberry seedlings are also tiny!
 This means that they grow slowly in their first few weeks, gaining momentum as the leaves become larger.
 Early on, avoid watering from the top, bottom-watering instead.

 If your soil does not contain nutrients, you can begin fertilizing at 1/4 strength about 2 weeks after sprouting.
 This will help the plants develop strong root systems.

 Do your best to keep the seedlings warm.
 While strawberries can handle cold temperatures, they will grow fastest when kept between 65-75°F.

 I hope this article helps you successfully germinate your strawberry seeds!
 Like I said, they are one of the most rewarding plants to grow from seed.
-Next, get ready to harvest your delicious, homegrown strawberries!
+The next growth stages are seedling, transplanting, flowering, and harvesting your delicious, homegrown strawberries!